AI in DevOps: Replacing Manual Server Management (2026)

 4. Commands execute

-5. AI summarizes the results in plain language
+5. The assistant summarizes the results in plain language

 The difference is not just speed in context.
 A generic AI chatbot does not know your server's CPU load, disk usage, or running processes.
 An AI terminal assistant connected to your server does.